-Having abolished the Panamanian Defense Forces in 1990 (see p.
-13 of History and Myth), Panama maintains a small security force called the Panamanian Public Forces (PPF).
-Comprised of a border service, police force, and an air and maritime unit with a joint strength of 27,700 active duty members, the PPF are tasked primarily with internal security issues.
+Having abolished the Panamanian Defense Forces in 1990 (see History and Myth), Panama maintains a small security force called the Panamanian Public Forces (PPF).
+Comprised of a border service, police force, and an air and maritime unit with a and a presidential maneuver battalion.

+POLITICAL & SOCIAL RELATIONS joint strength of 27,700 active duty members, the PPF are tasked primarily with internal security issues.
 Key priorities include disaster relief, humanitarian assistance, and combating transnational organized crime and narcotics trafficking.